 - Dogmazic has streamed 55628 tracks and served 259584350 downloads of shareable music since 2005.

-- Electrobel is an online community for electronic music artists available in Belgium & Luxembourg, France, The Netherlands, United Kingdom & Ireland, and Italy.
+- Electrobel is an online community for electronic music artists available in Belgium & Luxembourg and The Netherlands.

 - Jamendo is the largest community-driven music platform supporting some free culture licenses.